manhtuan1712/ios-wrapper-module/README.md

 ### Common Issues

-1. **Blank Screen**: Ensure you have both `install_all_flutter_pods()` AND the wrapper pod installed
+1. **Blank Screen on Simulator**: Ensure you're using the Debug subspec for simulator builds
+2. **Missing kernel_blob.bin**: Use `ClevercardsFlutterWrapper/Debug` for simulator
-2. **Method Channel Errors**: Verify your Flutter module has the required method channels
+3. **Method Channel Errors**: Verify your Flutter module has the required method channels
-3. **Build Errors**: Make sure your Flutter module path is correct in the Podfile
+4. **Build Errors**: Clean build folder and reinstall pods if switching subspecs

 ### Debug Steps

-1. Check that Flutter frameworks are properly linked in your Xcode project
-2. Verify the Flutter module builds successfully with `flutter build ios`
+1. Check which subspec you're using matches your build configuration
+2. For simulator issues, use: `pod 'ClevercardsFlutterWrapper/Debug'`
+3. For optimized builds, use: `pod 'ClevercardsFlutterWrapper/Profile'`
+4. For device/production, use: `pod 'ClevercardsFlutterWrapper/Release'`
-3. Ensure your iOS deployment target is 13.0 or higher
+5. Ensure your iOS deployment target is 13.0 or higher

 ## 📚 API Reference